bagder/I-D/httpbis-tcp/draft.md

 Support for TFO is growing in client platforms, especially mobile, due to the significant performance advantage it gives.

-## Initial Congestion Window
+## Initial Window  {#IW}

-{{RFC6928}} specifies an initcwnd (initial congestion window) of 10, and is now fairly widely deployed server-side.
-There has been experimentation with larger initial windows, in combination with packet pacing.
-Many implementations allow initcwnd to be applied to specific routes which allows a greater degree of flexibility than some other TCP parameters.
+{{RFC6928}} proposes a new IW of 10*MSS, and is now fairly widely deployed server-side.
+Many implementations allow you to tune both initcwnd and initrwnd values.
+Some implementations allow these values to be applied to specific routes which allows a greater degree of control over known paths.

-IW10 has been reported to perform fairly well even in high volume servers.
+There has been experimentation with larger initial windows in combination with packet pacing, however IW10 has been reported to perform fairly well even in both general and high volume use cases.

 ## TCP SYN flood handling